-Kim Jong-Un’s Lavish Travels: Inside the Armored Train of the Supreme Leader
+Kim Jong-Un’s Lavish Travels: Inside the Supreme Leader’s Armored Train

 Luxury on Rails

 Kim Jong-un’s green train is no ordinary locomotive.
 It’s a rolling fortress designed to provide the utmost luxury and security for the North Korean leader during his rare international trips.
-The train’s slow, deliberate pace is a testament to its impregnable armour, making it one of the safest ways for Kim to travel.
+The train’s slow, deliberate pace is a testament to its impregnable armor, making it one of the safest ways for Kim to travel.

 factverse24/ Instagram | When Kim Jong-un travels, it’s not just a journey; it’s an experience in luxury